Dental hygiene student in blue scrubs working on a phantom head

 The academic year runs from September to June.
 There are breaks at Christmas and Easter.

-Due to the clinical elements of the course and GDC requirements, your term dates may differ from the standard University dates, and we may need to extend your attendance from early September to the end of July.
+Due to the clinical elements of the course and the professional, regulatory and statutory body requirement of the General Dental Council, the Dental Academy (UPDA) term dates will differ from the standard University dates, meaning you'll need to attend campus from early September to the end of July.

 The amount of timetabled teaching you'll get on your degree might be less than what you're used to at school or college, but you'll also get support via video, phone and face-to-face from teaching and support staff to enhance your learning experience and help you succeed.
 You can build your personalised network of support from the following people and services: